ECHO PB-9010T Backpack Blower Review

 PB-9010T Starting and Controls

 If it’s been a while since you last started the blower (or it’s your first time using it), find the red choke switch above the fuel tank and push it down.
-Press the primer bulb underneath a few times to get fuel flowing and push the cruise control down to the low throttle/starting position.
+Press the primer bulb underneath a few times to get fuel flowing, and push the cruise control down to the low throttle/starting position.
 Give it a few pulls and it should come to life.

-When you pull the throttle trigger or push the cruise control further down, the choke automatically kicks off so you can get to work without having to worry about resetting it.
+When you pull the throttle trigger or push the cruise control further down, the choke automatically kicks off so that you can get to work without having to worry about resetting it.

 Once it’s in constant service, you can skip the choke and just set the throttle to start, pull the cord and go.
 In our experience so far, it’s a first-pull starter.